Yiler7274/Konduktiva-github-test/README.md

 Instructions:

 1. Setup your MIDI environment , a virtual sythesizer (i.e. Surge XT), and a virtual MIDI instrument (i.e. vmpk).
-You may need a host (i.e. Host AU) for the synthesizer.
+You may need a host (i.e. Host AU) for the synthesizer if you are using a mac.

 2. Load Konductiva (line 8 to 11) and start the musical environment scheduler (line 17 to 18).